antisharper/explorationsofZ/README.md

 3. USB Micro to USB 2.0 extender.
 4. Base Raspian install.
 5. Minimum 2GB SD microcard.
-6. PI must internet connection to get needed files, either hardware or WiFi that PI is already associated.
+6. PI must have an internet connection to get needed files, with connected ethernet or WiFi.
 - __Note:__ For wifi setup, on clean system use ```sudo raspi-config``` and Setup WIFI Association with ```Networking Options``` and ```Wi-fi```
 7. OpenVPN Config file with ```<key></key>```,```<cert></cert>```, and ```<ca></ca>``` items in the ovpn file.
 - __ Note:___ I use https://gist.github.com/dmytro/0606cb32e42fc0918466

 ## Setup
 On PI (with Internet Connection):
-1. Login
+1. Login to pi account.
-2. Download this repo
+2. Download this repo ```git clone https://github.com/antisharper/explorationsofZ.git```
-3. Copy all files from repo into /home/pi
-4. Download you OpenVPN config (.ovpn) into /home/pi
+3. Download you OpenVPN config (.ovpn) into /home/pi. ```scp myaccount@mysourceserver:myconfig.ovpn .```
-5. ```cd /home/pi; sudo RouterSetup.sh```
+4. Run install script. ```cd /home/pi; sudo explorationsofZ/RouterSetup.sh```
 - Answer prompts and after 3 reboots you'll have a working all wireless AP to Router with openvpn service.
 - __Note__ Write down your passwords for the Direct access to the PI and the PI's AccessPoint